pyta-uoft/website/index.md

 block that meets the criteria for catching the exception first will be used.
-This means if you have a more generic exception type before a specific exception type, you will never trigger the code in the block that is masked by the generic exception.
-This results in having dead code.
+This means if you have a more generic exception type before a specific exception type, you will never trigger the code in the block that is hidden by the generic exception.

 It is also good practice since you want to narrow down the exception type to be as specific as possible, since the more generic exception